brownplt/B2T2/CoreAPI.md

 This file lists table operators that we gather from Python, R, LINQ, and Pyret communities.

+We included operators in __Pyret taught in Brown CS111__.
+These operators are found by walking through [this document](https://hackmd.io/@cs111/table).
+All operators described in the linked document are included, except `sum`, `mean`, `median`, `modes`, and `stdev`.
+These operators are excluded because their constraints on arguments and results are simple and have been illustrated by other operators.

+We included operators in __Pyret taught in the Data Science curriculumn of the Bootstrap project__.
+These operator are found by walking through the "Language Table"s in [this document](https://bootstrapworld.org/materials/spring2021/en-us/courses/data-science/pathway-lessons.shtml).
+We only include functions and methods that look table-related.
+Methods are described in [Pyret's official document](https://www.pyret.org/docs/latest/tables.html).
+Functions are defined in [a Bootstrap Pyret module](https://code.pyret.org/editor#share=1btFfKCcas4zkQ6-SYCYMkcDCqmduzQqB).

 Pandas cheatsheet: https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf

 Python pandas and R: https://pandas.pydata.org/pandas-docs/stable/getting_started/comparison/comparison_with_r.html